 Death is a Party: El Día de Muertos

-“The Mexican is familiar with death, jokes about it, caresses it, sleeps with it, and celebrates it.
-It is one of his favorite playthings and his most steadfast love.”
+“Mexicans are familiar with death; they joke about it, caress it, sleep with it, and celebrate it.
+It is one of their favorite playthings and their most steadfast love.”

 Photos: Lissette Storch – Puebla, Mexico